Burned Bush Wells: Publication history

 The Old West combat and role-playing game Boot Hill was one of TSR's first products, published in 1975, only a year after Dungeons & Dragons.
 No other supporting material was published until 1981, when TSR released Mad Mesa, the game's first adventure.
 Several more adventures followed, including Burned Bush Wells, the fourth Boot Hill adventure, a 32-page book with a tri-fold cover published in 1984 that was written by Jeff Grubb with contributions by Allen Hammack and Brian Blume, and interior and cover art by Larry Elmore.

 Reception

 In Issue 16 of Imagine, Doug Cowie liked the adventure, noting that it "continues the honourable tradition of Boot Hill modules.
 They don't get the recognition they deserve because the game is not that popular.
 Strange really, considering the fact that Western games are the apogee of the role-playing hobby."
 Cowie concluded with a strong recommendation, saying, "Anyone running any kind of Western RPG should nip out immediately and buy a copy of BH4 Burned Bush Wells".

+Rick Swan in his book The Complete Guide to Role-Playing Games recommended this adventure as "a classic Western scenario set in the dead of winter."